-But defining a healthy diet and knowing what to include or what not to include can be confusing.
-To help you filter through all the information out there, we comprised together a list of tips on creating a nutrition and diet plan for your child.
+But defining a healthy diet and knowing what to include or not to include can be confusing.
+To help you filter through all the information, we compiled a list of tips on creating a nutrition and diet plan for your child.

 1. Increase intake of iron

-Low level of irons can lead to poor academic performance and slow brain development.
-A well balanced diet should include foods that contain iron such as red meat and other plant-based foods.
-Hong Kong expatriate children that have been found to have iron deficiency experienced the following:
+Low iron levels can lead to poor academic performance and slow brain development.
+A well-balanced diet should include iron foods such as red meat and other plant-based foods.
+Hong Kong expatriate children who have been found to have iron deficiency experienced the following: